Upper Kern: Best river rafting access in California.

 Mile 0.89 – Johnny McNally’s Fairview Lodge and Restaurant: 35.92743, -118.4934 River Left.
 McNally’s is a popular steakhouse.
 The burger stand makes for an easy and delicious lunch as you’re shuttling between river sections.

 Mile 1.11 – Jungle Boogie Rapid: 35.9257, -118.4966 Class II.
 This rapid is named Jungle Boogie for reason.
 Be aware of the tress and low lying branches.
 The current moves slowly, so there is time to make a decision, but you have to make a decision.
 The rive splits here into two channels around a tree island in the center of the river.
 Both the far right and the far left go.
 The far-right is the deeper channel, but you may have to duck under low branches at the entrance.
-The far-right channel has fewer trees at the entrance but has a rocky exit -point your boat river right and hold on.
+The far-left channel has fewer trees at the entrance but has a rocky exit -point your boat river right and hold on.

 Mile 1.43 – The Fence Rapid: 35.92233, -118.49787 Class II.
 An easy rapid, stay inside as the river makes a sharp left turn.
 Also known as “Corner Pocket” because there is a small hole the form in the corner pocket next to the rock wall where the river bends left.